CanevottiAlessia/Streamlit-miR-RF/README.md

 - **No pass**: Retain entries not passing the experimental-evidence filters.

 Entries with unavailable experimental-evidence information are reported as `NA` when the column is displayed.

 ---

+## 🧍 Human specificity

+Filter human-specific or non-human-specific pre-miRNAs.
+- **Show all**: No human-specificity filtering is applied.
+- **Only hsa-specific**: Retain only pre-miRNAs annotated as human-specific.
+- **Not hsa-specific**: Exclude human-specific pre-miRNAs and retain all other entries.

+---